 The United Way conducts annual campaigns in the fall of each year to support hundreds of local programs, primarily in the subsequent year, while the State Employee Charitable Campaign, managed by the United Way, is conducted in May and June.
 Campaign contributions are used to support local health and human services programs, collaborations and to pay the United Way's operating expenses.
 Donors may designate their pledges to support a region of the United Way, a Community Impact area, other United Ways or to any health and human service organization having 501(c)(3) tax-exempt status.
 Amounts pledged to other United Ways or agencies are included in the total contributions pledged revenue and as designations expense.
 The related amounts receivable and payable are reported as an asset and liability in the statement of financial position.
-The net campaign results are reflected as temporarily restricted in the following year.
+The net campaign results are reflected as temporarily restricted in the accompanying statement of activities and changes in net assets, as the amounts are to be collected in the following year.
 Prior year campaign results are reflected as net assets released from restrictions in the current year statement of activities and changes in net assets.